TaitoUnited/full-stack-template/README.md

 Stop:

-    $ taito stop
+    $ taito o-stop

-For more commands run `taito help`.
-For troubleshooting run `taito trouble`.
+For more commands run `taito b-help` or write `taito` and press TAB.
+For troubleshooting run `taito b-trouble`.
 See PROJECT.md for project specific conventions and documentation.

 > Basic authentication is enabled on all environments by default.
 The username is #username and the password is #password.
 You can turn basic authentication off by modifying the `scripts/helm-prod.yaml` and `scripts/helm.yaml` files.

 > It's common that idle applications are run down to save resources on non-production environments .
-If your application seems to be down, you can (re)start it by running `taito restart:ENV`, or by pushing some changes to git.
+If your application seems to be down, you can (re)start it by running `taito o-restart:ENV`, or by pushing some changes to git.

 ## Version Control